Rainbow Coalition (Fred Hampton): Challenges and decline (1969)

 Despite its rapid growth and influence, the Rainbow Coalition faced intense opposition.
 The FBI's COINTELPRO program, aimed at "neutralizing" subversive groups, targeted the Black Panther Party and Hampton specifically, fearing his ability to unify Black communities and forge cross-racial alliances.
 Tactics employed included extensive surveillance, infiltration by informants like William O'Neal, spreading disinformation to discredit the BPP and create conflict within the coalition, and disrupting their community programs.

 The culmination of these efforts was the deadly predawn raid on Hampton's apartment on December 4, 1969, conducted by local police with FBI involvement, resulting in the assassinations of Hampton and Mark Clark.
 Evidence strongly suggests the raid was a targeted assassination, with informant O'Neal providing crucial information and likely drugging Hampton.
 Local police departments, particularly in Chicago, also engaged in harassment, raids, and suppression of the Rainbow Coalition's constituent groups and their community initiatives.

 Legacy

 The phrase "rainbow coalition" was co-opted over the years by Reverend Jesse Jackson, who eventually appropriated the name in forming his own, more moderate coalition, Rainbow/PUSH.
 As Mayor of Chicago, Harold Washington directly referenced and invoked the Rainbow Coalition in his creation of the Rainbow Cabinet.
 The Rainbow Cabinet was tasked with addressing cross-racial class-based issues, much like the Rainbow Coalition.
 Washington's tenure in office was specifically referenced by Barack Obama as a point of inspiration.
-Additionally, David Axelrod a political consultant for Harold Washington aided the Obama campaign with strategies from the Washington campaign.
+Additionally, David Axelrod, a political consultant for Harold Washington aided the Obama campaign with strategies from the Washington campaign.

+The organization would be the subject of the documentary First Rainbow Coalition, which originally aired on January 27, 2020, as an episode of PBS TV series Independent Lens.